sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-error-archive/cp-mobile-dev-kit-error-archive.md

 ![MDK](img_1.gif)

+>**This tutorial has been executed with Mobile Services in SAP Cloud Platform Neo and Cloud Foundry environment, please switch to either tab according to your environment.**

 [ACCORDION-BEGIN [Step 1: ](Create a new MDK project in SAP Web IDE)]

 This includes creating the Mobile Development Kit project in the Editor.